becodeorg/free2code/2.CSS/4.CSS-ANIMATIONS/readme.md

 }
 ```

-If we would use this CSS it would result into a button that has a font color of red, but when we hover it, it will wait 1 second, after that, it smoothly change the color red to blue over a period of 0.5 seconds.
+This chunk of CSS code gives a button a font color of red, and when we hover it, it will pause for 1 second then smoothly changes the color red to blue over a period of 0.5 seconds.

 #### Lets go over the different values